Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Experiments

 \subsection{Real Robot Experiments}

-To validate \textit{[Q5]}, we show a series of real robot experiments where a mobile robot performs various manipulation tasks in a mock grocery store.
-We pick three tasks that involve diverse objects and contact modes as pictured in Figure~\ref{fig:real}.
+To validate that our method can be effectively deployed in real-world settings, we show a series of real robot experiments where a mobile robot performs various manipulation tasks in a mock grocery store (see Figure~\ref{fig:real}).

 \textbf{Data collection and training.} We collect 30 human-teleoperated demonstrations for the \textit{Pick Chips} and \textit{Grab Paper Towels} task and 50 for the \textit{Pour Tomatoes} task.
 We use a Basler camera mounted on the mobile robot to collect visual information and record both the images and the base and arm poses at a frequency of 10 Hz.
 We use the collected data to train a Diffusion Policy~\cite{chi2023diffusionpolicy}.
 See supplementary materials for more robot setup and training details.